ahmed-1445/coffida-server/README.md

-# CoffiDa API & React Native Application
+# CoffiDa API & React Native Android Application

-This repo contains the submission for my Mobile Applications Development coursework assignment.
-For this submission, the 'node_modules' directory has been deleted, it is also ignored by the repo through the '.gitignore' file.
+This repo contains the submission for the Mobile Applications Development coursework assignment.
+For this submission, the 'node_modules' directory has been deleted which is also ignored by the Git through the '.gitignore' file.
 All files for the Android application are found within the 'newApp' directory.

 ## CoffiDa Endpoints